leapfrogtechnology/sync-db/README.md

 **Note: Default basePath is `src/sql`.**

-3. Specify the base path of the folder for SQL files through `basePath` key.
+3. Specify the base path of the folder for SQL files in `basePath` key.

-4. List database objects in the order they need to be synced through `sql` parent.
+4. List database objects in the order they need to be synced under the `sql` key.

 # Usage